Placement scheme details

 - A supporting statement from your placement host (template if required – to be completed by the placement host and uploaded by the postgraduate researcher)

-- A supporting statement from your research supervisor (template if required – to be completed by the research supervisor and uploaded by the postgraduate researcher)
+- A supporting statement from your primary research supervisor (template if required – to be completed by the research supervisor and uploaded by the postgraduate researcher)

 - Costings file (template)